ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The payload of each Observe Notification is formatted as defined in {{ssec-trl-full-query}} or in {{ssec-trl-diff-query}}, in case the original Observation Request yielded the execution of a full query or a diff query of the TRL, respectively.

-Furthermore, an administrator or a registered device can send additional GET requests to the TRL endpoint at any time, in order to retrieve the token hashes of the pertaining revoked Access Tokens.
+Furthermore, an administrator or a registered device can send additional GET (Observation) requests to the TRL endpoint at any time, in order to retrieve the token hashes of the pertaining revoked Access Tokens.
 When doing so, the caller of the TRL endpoint can perform a full query (see {{ssec-trl-full-query}}) or a diff query (see {{ssec-trl-diff-query}}) of the TRL.

 When receiving a response from the TRL endpoint, a registered device MUST expunge every stored Access Token associated with a token hash specified in the response.